What is the effect of Bracket Order (BO)?

 It is an order which enables the investor to place two orders simultaneously.
 1) The price at which he/she would sell the investment to book profits, 2) The price at which he/she would sell the investment to reduce losses.
 For example, suppose MR.X ...

-• What is the effect of a market order?
+• What is the effect of a limit order?

-• What is the effect of the trailing stop-loss order?
+• What is the effect of a stop-loss order?